aifrak/template-elixir/README.md

 ## Documentation

-Most documentation are listed under the [docs](docs) directory.
+Most documentation is listed under the [docs](docs) directory.

-To see the full list of available bash command, run this command:
+To see the full list of available bash commands, run this command:

 ```bash
 ./run help